 Plastic bottles, bags and takeaway containers that we use just for a few minutes use a material that is designed to last forever.
-They break up rather than break down (becoming permanent pollution), they are mostly down cycled (made into low grade products for just one more use) or sent to the landfill and escape from bins and trucks to end up in our waterways and the ocean.
+They break up rather than break down (becoming permanent pollution), and they are either unrecyclable or down-cycled (made into low-grade products for just one more use).
+When sent to the landfill they can escape from bins and trucks to end up in our waterways and the ocean.

 They have created a challenge that you can sign up for.
 Schools, cafes, government agencies and community groups across the world have joined thousands of individuals saying no to single-use plastic.

-Of course you don't have to sign up, but just take the challenge yourself.
+Of course, you don't have to sign up, but just take the challenge yourself.
 The challenge is quite simple - attempt to refuse single-use plastic during July.
 'Single-use' includes plastic shopping bags, plastic cups, straws, plastic packaging...basically anything that's intended only to be used once and then discarded.
 If refusing ALL single-use plastic sounds too daunting this time, try the TOP 4 challenge (straws, plastic bags, plastic bottles & coffee cup lids).

-Instead Use These:
+Instead, Use These:

 Why not join thousands taking the challenge to refuse single-use plastic?
 Any time is better than none - a day or a week, the whole month or longer!
-If you want to you can sign up to get recipes, ideas & everything you need to take part.
+If you want to you can sign upto get recipes, ideas & everything you need to take part.
 We will be posting more blogs with ideas of how you can reduce plastic throughout the month also.

 Look out for my weekly blog this month on how to reduce plastic use this 'Plastic Free July'.
 Like us on Facebook to keep up to date!